 GEARING.
-If your main objective is to finish the SSDT I would strongly recommend gearing your bike up.
+If your main objective is to finish the SSDT we would strongly recommend gearing your bike up.
 If you are slow on the moors it helps you to make up some time on the road/track sections and also does not put as much stress on your engine.
 Try to use for as long as possible before the SSDT.
 Evo 09-13 2T use 13-41.
-Evo 14-17 use 12-42.
+Evo 14-19 use 12-42.
 This basically makes your first gear a touch lower than your original second but giving you the advantage of a high top gear.
 This is a BIG advantage.
 Most riders use this gearing for the SSDT.
 4 stroke keep standard 11-42.
 Gearing is personal so test well before the event.
 The main objective is to make first gear comfortable for you so your sixth gear is as high as possible helping you on the road/tracks.
-Some riders use 1 tooth higher on the front.
+Some riders use 1 tooth higher on the front as a compromise which is 11-42 on a current Evo.
 You must test but remember the SSDT sections are very straight line compared to most events.

-KICKSTART AND KICKSTART RETURN BOLT This is located under the exhaust on the top left hand side of the engine.
+KICKSTART AND KICKSTART RETURN BOLT.

+This is located under the exhaust on the top left hand side of the engine.
 Check it is tight.